Skip to main content

 Galerie mit Bleistift Fischer - Papierarbeiten aus den 60er und 70er Jahren, Konrad Fischer Galerie, Düsseldorf

-‘Horizontales Verticals Seules’, Musée de Pontoise, Pontoise
+‘Horizontales Verticals Seules’, Musée de Pontoise, Pontoise, France

 2005